noamrubin22/noamrubin/README.md

 # noamrubin
 portfolio website

-created in the start of my developer career with pure JavaScript HTML and CSS
+created in the start of my developer career with pure JavaScript HTML and CSS. practiced with Object Oriented programming